Milestones in the modern civil rights movement

-The 24th Amendment abolishes the poll tax, which originally had been instituted in 11 southern states after Reconstruction to make it difficult for poor blacks to vote.
+The 24th Amendment abolishes the poll tax, which originally had been instituted in 11 southern states after Reconstruction to make it difficult for poor Black people to vote.

 President Johnson signs the Civil Rights Act of 1964.
 The most sweeping civil rights legislation since Reconstruction, the Civil Rights Act prohibits discrimination of all kinds based on race, color, religion, or national origin.
 The law also provides the federal government with the powers to enforce desegregation.

-Congress passes the Voting Rights Act of 1965, making it easier for Southern blacks to register to vote.
-Literacy tests, poll taxes, and other such requirements that were used to restrict black voting are made illegal.
+Congress passes the Voting Rights Act of 1965, making it easier for Southern Black people to register to vote.
+Literacy tests, poll taxes, and other such requirements that were used to restrict Black voting are made illegal.